|Date of Birth||16 October 1983|

-Outside of my working experience I am a team member of the FreeBSD project, where I have active commit bits for the doc/ repository as well as being the current FreeBSD Security Team Secretary.
+Outside of my working experience I am a team member of the FreeBSD project, where I have active commit bits for the doc/ repository as well as being a former member of the FreeBSD Security Team (officer-deputy when I left).
 In my many years of experience I feel best in the Security Team, where I triage incoming items, write advisories, proofread advisories, and various other tasks that are related to the Secretary.
 I am also known for leading the effort in translating the handbook to the Dutch language.
 I still try to keep this up to date as much as time permits.
 For the FreeBSD project I also wrote an article in BSD Magazine in 2008, scheduled another one but this one was never published.
 I Also wrote an article about migrating FreeBSD based firewalls to OpenBSD for my employer (Snow B.V) which was published in Linux Magazine in 2014.
 I helped review several technical books about FreeBSD, working together with Michael Lucas amongst others.

 In my free time I first of all enjoy being with kids and my wife.
 I cuddle around with our cats when they wish to cuddle, or take a walk with our dog.
 Whenever I am “free”, I also enjoy keeping my knowledge about OS’ up to date, reading various books ranging from fantasy to technical computerbooks, playing my guitar, socializing with friends and family and torching the Big Green Egg.

 Economics 1 & 2